Banxen/PEArtefacts/README.md

 # PEArtefacts
-PEArtefacts is a pintool to log following information during a PE execution:
+PEArtefacts is a pintool which does following operations during a PE execution:

-1. Windows API calls from the specified module.
+1. Log Windows API calls from the specified module.
 Default module is the main executable file.
-Default output file name is "APItrace.out"
+2. Hook specified Windows APIs and log specified number of API arguments.
+The API name and number of arguments to be logged is configured in a text file which is passed using command-line parameter.
-2. Calls to runtime generated code such as Shellcode.
-Default output file name is "APItrace.out"
+3. Log calls to runtime generated code such as Shellcode.
+Default output file name is "APITrace.out"
-3. Loading and Unloading of modules during runtime with full path.
+4. Log full path of modules loaded and unloaded during execution.
 Default output file name is "ModuleTrace.out"
+5. Dump and log dump information for interesting runtime allocated memory sections with a possiblity that these sections contains some form of unpacked code.
+Default output file name is DumpTrace.out"

+**Note:**

-**Note:** You can also specify your own file name for the log files within the command-line.
+1. You can specify your own file name for the log files within the command-line.
+Additionally, a blacklist of Windows API names can be passed using a text file to exclude specific APIs from logging (Helps to remove some noisy APIs).
+2. Sample HookAPIs.txt and APIs-Blacklist.txt are provided along with the project.

 ### Usage:

-pin.exe -t PEArtefacts.dll [-m "ModuleName"] [-o "CallTraceLogs"] [-mo "ModuleTraceLogs"] -- executable [arguments]
+pin.exe -t PEArtefacts.dll [-m "ModuleName"]  [-f HookAPIs.txt] [-b APIsBlacklist.txt] [-o "APITrace.out"] [-mo "ModuleTrace.out"] [-do DumpTrace.out] -- executable [arguments]

 **Example command-line:**